rackerlabs/design-system/_component_design/description-list.md

 - Use horizontal description lists when you have tight vertical constraints.
 - Use vertical description lists when you have tight horizontal constraints, are developing for a mobile device, or are viewing data inside an expanded table row.
 - Do not place more than three vertical description lists on a page.
-- Ensure that the key (label) corresponds with the value (data).
+- Ensure that the term (label) corresponds with the description (data).
-- If possible, limit description lists to one line.
+- If possible, limit description contents to one line.
 - Follow the Helix grid guidelines for spacing and placement.
 - Use icons sparingly.
-- For more than five sets of description lists, consider dividing lists into subgroups.
+- For more than five pairs of terms and descriptions, consider dividing lists into subgroups.

 {% endcolumn %}